ravi115/Jetty-SSL/java-keystore.md

   - The keystore entries are protected by keystore password.
   - A keystore entry is identified by an **alias**, and it consists of _keys_ and _certificates_ that form a trust chain.
   - The keystore file extension is .jks.
+  - Each certificate in a Java keystore is associated with a unique alias.
   - we generate a new key pair in new/existing keystore and using this key we can later generate a CSR and obtain an SSL certificate for this CSR form a certificate authority (CA).